-(A) Delivery to the Clerk.
-A document on paper sought to be sealed shall be presented to the Clerk in an envelope with the case caption, case number, and "SEALED DOCUMENT" clearly marked on the outside of the envelope.

-(B) Docketing a Submission on Paper.
-The clerk of court, or his/her designee, will electronically docket the items submitted on paper as set forth in subsection (b)(1) above; the paper copies shall be shredded and destroyed unless the court orders otherwise.

-(c) Denial of Motion to File Under Seal.
+- (A) Delivery to the Clerk.
+A document on paper sought to be sealed shall be presented to the Clerk in an envelope with the case caption, case number, and "SEALED DOCUMENT" clearly marked on the outside of the envelope. - (B) Docketing a Submission on Paper.
+The clerk of court, or his/her designee, will electronically docket the items submitted on paper as set forth in subsection (b)(1) above; the paper copies shall be shredded and destroyed unless the court orders otherwise. - (c) Denial of Motion to File Under Seal.
 If a motion to file under seal is denied, the document filed under seal will remain under seal and shall not be considered by the court for any purpose.
-If the filer subsequently wishes to have the document considered by the court, the document must be re-filed using a nonrestricted ECF docket event.

-(d) Access to Sealed Documents.
+If the filer subsequently wishes to have the document considered by the court, the document must be re-filed using a nonrestricted ECF docket event. - (d) Access to Sealed Documents.
 Except as provided under 11 U.S.C. §§107(c)(2) and (3) or otherwise ordered by the court, only the filer, members of the judicial chambers assigned to the particular case, and the court's Information Technology staff shall have access to the sealed document.
-Any other party seeking disclosure of the sealed document must file and serve a motion pursuant to Local Bankruptcy Rule 9013-1 with notice to the party that requested the document be sealed.
+Any other party seeking disclosure of the sealed document must file and serve a motion pursuant to Local Bankruptcy Rule 9013-1 with notice to the party that requested the document be sealed. - (e) Service.

-(e) Service.
 A publicly viewable Notice of Electronic Filing (NEF) will be generated when a motion to file under seal, and related sealed document, are placed on the docket.
 The motion will be viewable electronically through the Notice; however, the sealed document will not be viewable.
-Service of the motion to seal and the sealed document, where appropriate, must be made in accordance with the Federal Rules of Civil Procedures, Federal Rules of Bankruptcy Procedure and these Local Bankruptcy Rules., and be accompanied by a certificate of service private information on the publicly-accessed electronic docket may file a motion (See Local Bankruptcy Rule 9013-1) seeking to have the document redacted.
+Service of the motion to seal and the sealed document, where appropriate, must be made in accordance with the Federal Rules of Civil Procedures, Federal Rules of Bankruptcy Procedure and these Local Bankruptcy Rules., and be accompanied by a certificate of service - (f) Documents Remain under Seal.
+When the court grants a motion to seal a particular document, that document will remain under seal until further order of the Court. - (g) Procedure to Remove Protected Private Information from the Docket.
+Federal Rule of Bankruptcy Procedure 9037(a) limits the private information that may be disclosed in an electronic filing or non-electronic paper filing and requires the redaction of certain information by the filing party.
+If a document is filed which discloses protected private information, a party seeking to protect the private information on the publicly-accessed electronic docket may file a motion (See Local Bankruptcy Rule 9013-1) seeking to have the document redacted.
 Upon receipt of such a motion, the clerk shall temporarily block public access to the document at issue pending the court's determination of the motion.
 If the motion is granted, then within 7 days of the entry of the order granting the motion, the party who filed the original unredacted document will be responsible for filing a redacted version of the document.
 When the new redacted document is filed, the clerk shall permanently block public access to the original unredacted version.